NataliaLKB/learn-git-basics/README.md

 git log
 ```

-Your working directory shouldn't changes, but all the files that you changed should be in green.
+Your working directory shouldn't change, but all the files that you changed should be in green.
 Your log should have the newest commit as the hash you copied.
 Even though all your work is still the same as before the reset, the commits are different.
 Then you can commit again and this is an easy way to replace 2 or more commits with one commit.

 For more information and techiques see: